-For a game that could've been seen as nothing more than a Minecraft rip-off, Terraria has had a surprisingly long shelf life.
-This May it turned eight years old, and that alone should say something about the fanbase it's managed to accumulate.
+For a game that could’ve nothing more than a Minecraft rip-off, Terraria has had a surprisingly long shelf life.
+In May 2019, it turned eight years old, and that alone should say something about the fanbase it’s managed to accumulate.
 It should also speak volumes about Terraria itself, as to even reach this point then what it has on offer for people to pump hundreds, or even thousands, of hours into it has to be good.

-Yet even the best of games can get a little stale or sometimes so frustrating that you feel the urge to just walk away and never return but fear not, your friends here at Gamepur have the perfect solution to stop you from rage quitting.
-As always the answer to your problem is mods.
-So come with us as we take a look at the best ones available for Terraria and along the way you just might find something that takes your fancy.
+Yet even the best of games can get a little stale or sometimes so frustrating that you feel the urge to walk away and never return.
+However, as always, the answer to your problem is mods.
+So come with us as we take a look at the best ones available for Terraria, and along the way, you might find something that takes your fancy.

 If you’ve ever played the game and wanted something specific that it doesn’t have, and happen to know your way around a computer, then you can always download the TModLoader and make it yourself.
 Designed for players to be able to add everything their little hearts desire to the game, the TModLoader is the perfect jumping-off point for those among you who want to improve your Terraria experience.
 I couldn’t tell you how easy it is to use as I have all the programming skills of a drunk moose, but if you go to the site, it comes with everything you need to know in a handy little Wiki.

-One of the most annoyingly frustrating things, or one of the best depending on how much of a sadist you are, is having to figure out every last detail for every last recipe there is in the game.
-There are so many of them that it's both mind-boggling and daunting at times and will have you pouring over page after page of Wiki's as you try to craft that perfect item.
+An annoyingly frustrating thing, or one of the best depending on how much of a sadist you are, is figuring out the details for every recipe in the game.
+There are so many of them that it’s both mind-boggling and daunting at times and will have you pouring over page after page of Wiki’s as you try to craft that perfect item.
 Well, now you can take all the hassle of reading out of your life and concentrate solely on the game itself with the Recipe Browser.
-A handy little mod that not only tells you what you need and where you need to make it but also what correct ingredients you already have on you.
+A handy little mod that not only tells you what you need and where you need to make it but also what correct ingredients thou already have on you.

-Bosses are a vital part of Terraria, and it's their job to kill you as dead as they can as soon as you bump into one.
-You can try avoiding them, but as you need to beat them to advance the game in some way, sooner or later you're going to have to face them head-on.
-This mod will come in very handy then, as it not only lists every boss in the game but it also does so in a way that tells you what order to fight them in.
-That way you can challenge one that isn't liable to squish you the first second it lays eyes on you.
+Bosses are a vital part of Terraria, and it’s their job to kill you as dead as they can as soon as you bump into one.
+You can try avoiding them, but as you need to beat them to advance the game in some way, sooner or later, you’re going to have to face them head-on.
+The boss checklist will come in very handy then, as it not only lists every boss in the game, but it also does so in a way that tells you what order to fight them in.
+That way, you can challenge one that isn’t liable to squish you the first second it lays eyes on you.

 Start With Base

 Everyone needs a home in Terraria, and it can be a royal pain in the ass having to spend vast amounts of time building them.
 So this is a real no-brainer in my book.
-Start With Base does precisely what it says on the tin.
-When the world has finished generating, you'll find yourself the owner of a shiny new base which frees up your time for more important things, like killing stuff.
+Start With Base does what it says on the tin.
+When the world finishes generating, you become the owner of a shiny new base, which frees up your time for more important things, like killing stuff.

-And while I'm on the subject of royal pains in the ass, is it just me or does it seem to take forever to mine ore in this game?
-And considering how much of an essential ingredient it is in every damn thing then you'd think it would be just a little faster.
-Well good news everyone, now it can be.
-Get hold of VeinMiner and all you'll need to do is smack one block of ore with your trusty pick-ax and you'll mine the whole section.
+And while I’m on the subject of royal pains in the ass, is it just me, or does it seem to take forever to mine ore in this game?
+And considering how much of an essential ingredient it is in every damn thing, then you’d think it would be just a little faster.
+Well, now it can be.
+Get ahold of VeinMiner, and all you’ll need to do is smack one block of ore with your trusty pick-ax, and you’ll mine the whole section.

-If the last mod sounds to you like more of the same then why not change up your experience with the standalone N Terraria.
-This takes the base game and turns it into an RPG, and it comes with all the trappings of that genre.
-Leveling, classes, quests and side quests, everything that you'd expect is right here in this handy little bundle.
-It also allows you to choose your race at the start and let's be honest here, who doesn't want to playthrough Terraria as a skeleton?
+If the last mod sounds to you like more of the same, then why not change up your experience with the standalone N Terraria.
+N Terraria turns the base game into an RPG, and it comes with all the trappings of that genre.
+Leveling, classes, quests and side quests, everything that you’d expect is right here in this handy little bundle.
+It also allows you to choose your race at the start and let’s be honest here, who doesn’t want to playthrough Terraria as a skeleton?